 Can brothers and sisters really work together?
 Or is there always an underlying rivalry, dating back to the worst of childhood rants: “Mom always liked you best!”!!!
 Sometimes, the family business is on the line.

 Family businesses can function as well with family members, as with non-family, except when siblings are not in harmony.
 One of the most frequent obstacles to a thriving business founded by, and operated by, a family is a fight between, or among, siblings.
 Northeastern University Center for Family Business hosted a panel discussion in 2010, with two sets of siblings running two family businesses entitled “How Relatives Relate: Siblings in Business Together”.
-All siblings were brothers, and spoke about their family relationship and experiences running their family company, presenting guidelines to handling common problems.
+All siblings were brothers and spoke about their family relationships and experiences running their family company, presenting guidelines to handling common problems.
 Childhood rivalries surface in the workplace, making the business another forum for resentments and competition of a complex, lifelong relationship.

 To teach how to transform sibling resentment and dysfunction into a healthy rivalry, focused on goals that further the family business, four points were made by the panel.